lean-dojo/LeanDojo/docs/source/getting-started.rst

      rw [add_assoc, add_comm b, ←add_assoc]
    end

-We use LeanDojo to trace the repo in Python by specifying its URL and a commit hash:
+When using LeanDojo with Lean 3, you are strongly encouraged to have Docker installed and set the environment variable :code:`CONTAINER` to :code:`docker`.
+Now we launch a Python REPL session by :code:`CONTAINER=docker ipython` and use LeanDojo to trace the repo in Python by specifying its URL and a commit hash:

 .. code-block:: python